juanxramirez/Habitat_intactness_models/README.md

 This repository includes data and `R` code to reproduce the analyses shown in the article:

-**'Global comparison of habitat intactness models for predicting extinction risk in terrestrial mammals'**
+**"Global comparison of habitat intactness models for predicting extinction risk in terrestrial mammals"**

 _by J.P.
 Ramírez-Delgado, M. Di Marco, C.J.
 Johnson, J.E.M.
 Watson, H.L.
 Beyer, L. De Assis Barros, R. Pillay, and O. Venter_